Ebola virus

 Rating: Important

-Comment: Given that little has been well describing the clinical features of Ebola, this report from Guinea helps fill gaps and finds that diarrhea and fluid losses are among the important features.
-The use of IVF and other supportive management may be necessary for lowering mortality rates, 43% in this series, lower than described in outlying areas with fewer resources.
-Most patients who died did so with a mean of 8d from the initial onset of symptoms [range 7-11].
+Comment: Given that little has been well described about the clinical features of Ebola, this report from Guinea helps fill gaps and finds that diarrhea and fluid losses are among the important features.
+The use of IVF and other supportive management may be necessary for lower mortality rates, which were 43% in this series, lower than those reported in outlying areas with fewer resources.
+Most patients who died did so with a mean of 8 days from the initial onset of symptoms [range 7-11].
 Increased risk of death is also witnessed in patients older than 40 years [RR 3.49].

 Rating: Important